uweschmitt/emzed/website/getting_started.rst

 How to run scripts ?
 --------------------

-*eMZed* workflows are Python scripts generally using functionalities provided by *eMZed* modules but also individual functions created by the user.
+*eMZed* work flows are Python scripts generally using functionalities provided by *eMZed* modules but also individual functions created by the user.

-To build your own workflows you can use the *Editor* to write scripts and functions which can be executed in the IPython console.
+To build your own work flows you can use the *Editor* to write scripts and functions which can be executed in the IPython console.

 Here is a very simple example which implements a function that calculates the mass of water using the module `mass`:

 .. figure:: using_editor_code.png
    :scale: 75 %

-Type the code into the editor and save it as ``using_editor.py`` into the current working directory.
+Type the code into the editor and save it as ``using_editor.py`` into the working directory ``.../emzed_files/first_steps`` which we set above.

 There are two possibilities to run scripts in *eMZed*.

- 1. You can execute the script currently displayed in the Editor  by simply pressing the ``F5`` button.
-When the script is executed the first time a dialog box will open.
+ 1. You can execute the script currently displayed in the Editor  by simply pressing the ``F5`` key.
+When the ``F5`` key is used the first time a dialog box will open.
 Choose the first option "Execute in current IPython or Python interpreter".